A Sacrament of Initiation

 After you have had your meeting with the Sacraments Coordinator, you will be asked to pick up the Baptism work book.
-During the Pandemic, we are using an online program called Belonging, produced by Ascension Press. once you have picked up the workbook and paid the $25 fee for the book, you will receive a link via email to take the online course.
+During the Pandemic, we are using an online program called Belonging, produced by Ascension Press.
+Once you have picked up the workbook, you will receive a link via email to take the online course.
 Please note: for your convenience, we take Visa, Mastercard, Debit, Cash and Cheque.

 Once you have completed the online course, you will receive a certificate of completion.
 Please email it to email@example.com to indicate that you have completed the course.

 While some families may like to choose the Baptism day during the initial meeting, you are also welcome to choose it after you have completed the course.
 Baptism typically take place every Sunday at 12:00 PM in St. Mary’s Chapel (the small chapel) at St. Michael’s parish.
 You will be asked to dress your child in white outfit.
 Due to gathering restrictions, only 20 people, including the child are allowed.
 Baptism during Mass are currently not being offered.

 SCHOOL-AGED CHILDREN AND TEENAGE BAPTISM

 Please note: this program is designed for parents with infants and small children.
 If you have an older child or teenager interested in Baptism, please contact Francesca directly at firstname.lastname@example.org.

 Once you have chosen Godparent(s), please forward this article to them.

 When considering your Godparents for your child, please note the following :

 - A child may have only one or two Godparents at Baptism.
 If you choose to have two Godparents, one must be a Godfather and one must be a Godmother.